 Using the definition of a Gaussian distribution show that the above transformation really does what it claims to do!
+This proof is similar to the example in Lecture 4.

 Use the following prescription to simulate on the computer the energy response of the detector to Co60.
 The goal here is to make a histogram similar to the one displayed by the LABVIEW program MCA.